Best website for Herkimer diamond information

 See list of needed specimens below.

-1. well preserved calcite 2.
-Saddle dolomite and dark dolomite 3. druze samples
+1. well preserved calcite 2. black or dark dolomite 3. baby druze samples

 4. skeletal or hopper crystals - even fragments 5. odd hydrocarbon or hydrocarbon features